lucashabersaat/studylog/projects/pfeedback.md

 ## database

-To change something on the deployed db on the postgres pod, type in following in the pod terminal:
+To change something on the deployed db on the postgres pod, login with psql in the pod terminal:
 `psql -U pfeedback`

 or general when having the pfeedback database locally on the machine